aprilmintacpineda/chat-with-people-backend/README.md

 #### 1.5 Run it

 To run in dev mode `npm run start`.
 To run in production mode `npm run start:production`.

+Now you can access the web interface via `localhost:3000`.